lsegal/atom-runner/README.md

 * A docked runner window with ANSI support and ESC keybinding to close.
 * PATH and environment variable detection on OSX.
-* Shebang executable detection for shell source files.
+* Shebang executable detection in all source files.
 * Configurable commands based on file scope or filename matches.

 ## Configuring